 If you want to hunt during the spring turkey season, you would need a turkey hunting license.
 You can get licenses from the Virginia Department of Wildlife Resources.

-In Virginia, there are two primary coyote hunting seasons: the early season and the late season.
+In Virginia, there are two primary hunting seasons: the early season and the late season.

-The late season runs from December 1st through February 28th.
+The late season runs during Spring Squirrel Seasons.
 During this time, only firearms and electronic calls may be used to hunt coyotes.

 hunters must have a valid hunting license and a big game hunting permit to hunt coyotes in Virginia.